AdobeDocs/workfront.en/help/quicksilver/planning/views/manage-the-table-view.md

 * You cannot name the groupings you build for a table view.
 * Removing groupings removes them from anyone accessing the same record type as you and who displays the same view as you do.
 * You can edit records listed under a grouping.
-* You can group by connected record fields or lookup fields, but not for those fields that allow linking to multiple records.
+* You can group by connected record fields or lookup fields.
+* When you group by lookup fields with multiple values (that have not been summarized by an aggregator), records are grouped by each unique combination of field values.
 * You can reference a field that is up to 4 levels away from the current record type.
 For example, if you are creating a grouping for an Activity record type, and the Activity is connected to the Product record type which is connected to the Campaign record type which is connected to a Workfront Project, you can reference the project's Status in the grouping you are creating for the Activity record type.
 <!--checking into this: * You can apply up to 4 levels of grouping when using the API. -->
 <!-- checking also into this: * You cannot group by a Paragraph-type field.-->